Assistant Professor, Literacy Education

 Curriculum and Instruction; Early Childhood Education; Elementary Education; Curriculum and Instruction; Discourse analysis; Literacy; Reading Instruction; Writing Instruction; Professional / Staff Development

 Blythe E. Anderson is an Assistant Professor of Literacy Education in the Department of Learning and Instruction in the Graduate School of Education at the University at Buffalo.
-Dr. Anderson earned her PhD in Curriculum, Instruction, and Teacher Education from Michigan State University, specializing in Language and Literacy Education.
-A former first-grade teacher and district literacy coordinator, her research focuses on instructional practices, professional development, and curriculum that promote oral language and vocabulary development.
-Specifically, she’s interested in generative approaches to vocabulary instruction that promote curiosity for and interest in words and support students with developing tools for independent word learning.
+Dr. Anderson earned her PhD in Curriculum, Instruction, and Teacher Education from Michigan State University, with a specialization in Language and Literacy Education.
+A former first-grade teacher and district literacy coordinator, her research investigates instructional practices and curricular materials that promote vocabulary development.
+Specifically, she’s interested in generative approaches to vocabulary instruction that build curiosity for and interest in words and support students with developing tools for independent word learning.